- The Memorial Union is not responsible for any article lost in the building. The Lost and Found is located in the Memorial Union Office.

 - The Student Organization Office will be monitored and maintained by the Memorial Union Board.

-- Student organizations that are allocated office space must comply with the Policies & Regulations set forth by the Memorial Union Board.
+- Student organizations that are allocated office space must comply with the Rules & Regulations set forth by the Memorial Union Board.

 - Common space and resources located within the Student Organization Office may be utilized by any registered student organization.

-- All policies defined in the House Rules are formulated by the Memorial Union Board and by Memorial Union Management are subject to ratification by the Memorial Union Board.
+- All rules defined in the House Rules are formulated by the Memorial Union Board and by Memorial Union Management are subject to ratification by the Memorial Union Board.

 - Student suggestions can be submitted electronically to firstname.lastname@example.org or in writing to any person on the Memorial Union Board or in the Memorial Union Office.